 Albertus Magnus College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC-CIHE).

 29. Mississippi State University

 Serving more than 21,000 students total, MSU is home to a robust online program that includes an online business management degree in the form of a flexible distance MBA.
 Degree candidates complete 30 credits total, including 27 credits of core courses covering topics like leadership skills, strategic business consulting, and economics for managers.
 An additional three–hour elective course allows students to gain further knowledge in a business area of their choice.

 MSU also offers an optional graduate major in business information systems, exploring the intersection of business practices and information technology through three elective courses.
-Online courses take eight weeks to complete and use an asynchronous format that requires no set class meeting times.
-Online learners who are able to visit the Mississippi State campus can take advantage of the school’s flexible hybrid format, which allows students to take both online and on-campus courses.
+MSU’s program offers both eight–week and full semester course formats that are all asynchronous, requiring no set class meeting times.
 Traditional campus classes use a cohort format that has students move through the same sequence of courses together, with the option to switch over to online courses depending on scheduling needs.

 MSU also offers an MBA in project management, intended for engineering professionals interested in moving into managerial roles.
 The program features a similar curriculum to the general MBA along with specialized courses, such as enterprise systems engineering and process improvement engineering.
 Applicants to either track who lack a well–rounded business background may be required to take prerequisite courses online, including statistical analysis for business decisions, management, accounting, and financial management.
 Some prerequisite options are only available on campus, but the school offers at least one online course to fulfill each requirement.

 Mississippi State University is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).

 30. Norwich University